Lucky Starr (singer): Touring the US

-During 1963 he travelled to the US where "[he] played the Nevada circuit, opening in mid-1963 at the Mapes Hotel Casino Room, Las Vegas."
+During 1963, he travelled to the US where "[he] played the Nevada circuit, opening in mid-1963 at the Mapes Hotel Casino Room, Las Vegas."
 According to The Australian Women's Weekly's Robin Adair the tour was organised by US entertainer, Norman Kaye (of the Mary Kaye Trio).
-Starr signed with local label, Dot Records, which released a lone single, "Poor Little Jimmy Brown", however "proposed American movie roles and major record deals never happened."
+Starr signed with local label, Dot Records, which released three singles, including "Poor Little Jimmy Brown", however "proposed American movie roles and major record deals never happened."
 He returned late that year to Australia and appeared in Once Upon a Surfie, a Christmas-themed surfing musical alongside "Dig Richards, Jackie Weaver, Bryan Davies, Jay Justin, Rob EG, Jan Green and The Delltones."

 Starr issued another solo album, The Silver Spade Digs Lucky, in 1964.
 He subsequently toured "the USA, New Zealand, the Philippines, Hong Kong, Malaysia, Taiwan, Japan, Vietnam and Italy."
 According to Daily Mercury's correspondent, "[he was] the first Australian performer to entertain the troops in Vietnam; in fact paying his own way there and made five subsequent trips into the war zone."
 During the late 1960s Starr performed as a country musician "and took his travelling show around the Australian bush."
 In 1980 he was inducted into the Australian Country Music Hall of Fame with their Hands of Fame.

-Currently
+21st century

-In September 2015 Starr released a re-working of "I've Been Everywhere" titled, "We're Going Everywhere...
+In September 2015, Starr released a re-working of "I've Been Everywhere" titled, "We're Going Everywhere...
 On the Old Hume Highway".
 He has two children and a grandchild.
 As of July 2015 he was still performing regularly.
+As from October 2023 Starr was performing on the nostalgia circuit as the Good Old Days of Rock'n'roll, with fellow veterans, Digger Revell, Little Pattie and Dinah Lee.